I realize it’s really hard to fathom my existence.

 I’m not sure how well he is processing things since the stroke.
 So many hits in a short amount of time.

 The thought of something happening to him makes me feel like I’m climbing up a muddy mountain and clawing and clawing, but getting nowhere.
 That’s the part of me that doesn’t want to lose my dad.
+The heartbreak alone from that is unfathomable.

 Then the other part of is in survival mode, just moving from one task to the next.
 I’m frantically working my ass off trying to keep my medical case going (I think I finally will get more nutrients in my IV bags as of maybe, hopefully, TOMORROW?
 Gd I love my new doctor so much - all of them - so amazing but the concierge one…if she needed one of my crap organs, I’d give it to her and that’s saying a lot since i’m already down four) and figure out a way to survive if he isn’t able to go back to work.
 Or worse.